Use these resources to develop your academic plan and stay on track to graduate.

 This page walks you through how to view your degree evaluation—a record of your program requirements and your progress towards completing them.
 Read this FAQ about the degree evaluation for more information.

 - Find out if you have a foreign language requirement.

-The Modern & Classical Languages department website explains the language requirements for various majors and options to partially or fully bypass them or if you have fluency in another language besides English.
+The Languages, Literatures, and Cultures department website explains the language requirements for various majors and options to partially or fully bypass them or if you have fluency in another language besides English.

 - Create your 4 year plan